Don't bug out!

-When treating, you do not have to purchase products with pesticides
+When treating, you do not need to purchase products with pesticides

 This includes the over the counter products and prescriptions from the doctor.
-Not only can these products be harmful, but lice are resistant to these products and are being dubbed "super lice" though they're just regular lice.
-A study was completed where lice in 48 states were tested with the products Rid and Nix.
+Not only can these products be harmful, but lice are resistant to these products and are being dubbed "super lice".
+A study was completed where lice in 48 states were tested with the specific products Rid and Nix.
 In 42 of those states 100% of the bugs were found to be resistant to these products.
 Of the remaining 6 states 80% of the bugs were resistant to these products.
 Over time, lice have built up a resistance to these chemicals.
 Not only are they harmful, they just don't work like they used to.
 You can check out this study here.

 Picking the right products to treat with

 Combing is the safest and most effective way to get rid of head lice and nits.
-Any product used can be a great combing aid.
-Check out our product help page to see products that are effective and safe to use every day.
-You can also purchase these products your local professional.
+Using a safe treatment shampoo or product can be a great combing aid.
+Check out our product page to see products that are effective and safe to use every day.
+You can also purchase these products at your local professional.